Peanut Butter Whipped Ganache

 Instructions

 - Chop the chocolate bar into small pieces.
-Add the chocolate, butter, and salt to a medium mixing bowl.2 ounces semi-sweet chocolate, 2 tablespoons unsalted butter, 1/8 teaspoon salt
+Add to a medium mixing bowl along with the butter.2 ounces semi-sweet chocolate, 1 tablespoon unsalted butter, room temperature

 - In a small saucepan, heat the heavy cream until small bubbles form along the sides of the pan.
-Do not boil!
-Alternative – Heat the cream in the microwave in a liquid measuring cup in 30-second increments until warm.1/3 cup heavy whipping cream
+Do not boil or overheat, or the ganache will be grainy.1/3 cup heavy whipping cream

-- Pour the warm cream over the chocolate and butter and let it sit for 3 to 5 minutes without stirring.
+- Pour the warm cream over the chocolate and butter and let it sit for about 3 minutes without stirring.
 This will allow the heat to distribute to all the chocolate pieces.
-Don't let it sit too long though.
-If the cream cools too much, the ganache may be separate and be grainy.
+Don't let it sit too long.
+If the cream cools too much, the ganache may separate and be grainy.

-- Add the powdered sugar and vanilla to the chocolate ganache.
-Use a hand mixer to beat until it is fluffy and creamy.
-Add the peanut butter, and continue to beat until smooth.1/2 teaspoon vanilla extract, 1/2 cup powdered sugar, 2 tablespoons creamy peanut butter
+- Add the powdered sugar and vanilla to the ganache.
+Use a hand mixer with whisk attachments, and beat on medium-high speed until fluffy and creamy for about 1 minute.
+Add the peanut butter, and continue to beat for about another 1 to 2 minutes to medium, soft and fluffy peaks.
+Do not overmix, or the ganache can separate.1/2 teaspoon vanilla extract, 1/3 cup powdered sugar, 2 tablespoons creamy peanut butter

 Notes

-- Chocolate – To make smooth ganache, I prefer chocolate baking bars because they don’t have as many extra ingredients as chocolate chips.
-However, chocolate chips will work fine.
+- Chocolate – To make smooth ganache, I prefer a semi-sweet chocolate baking bar because it doesn’t have extra ingredients that may not yield the best result for ganache.

 - Peanut Butter – I recommend regular peanut butter like Jif or Skippy.
 Natural, organic, or peanut butter that has to be stirred may yield frosting that is oily and separated.

-- Stable At Room Temp – The frosting is fine at room temperature for a day.
-After that I recommend refrigerating it because of the whipped cream.
+- Stable at Room Temp – The ganache frosting is fine at room temperature for 6 to 8 hours.
+After that, I recommend refrigerating it because of the dairy.

-- Storage – Cover and refrigerate the frosting for up to 1 week.
-Bring to room temp and mix again to use.
+- Storage – Cover and refrigerate for up to 1 week.
+It will stiffen when chilled.
+When ready to use, bring it to room temperature, then mix it again to make it smooth.

 Nutrition Estimates